 Already have your first drone?
 Skip ahead to our next article about Drone Safety Tips Here.
 Not interested?
 Check out other Articles Here!
 Read to the end for some bonus thoughts that will help finalize your decision on your first drone.

-Your First Drone
+First Drone Considerations :

 Starting with something simple, cheap, and easy to get parts for is the best way to begin.
 Yes, you will break parts, often.
 Mainly the props as you are learning.
 Your first drone needs to have an easy and quick way to obtain parts.
 As you progress, this will become less of an issue.
 Some drones are what I consider “buy and replace,” meaning they get thrown away when something breaks.
-Higher quality drones are “Fly and Fix” where it would be worth while to get out some minor tools to replace and repair parts.
+Higher quality drones are “Fly and Fix” where it

 Where are you going to fly: